mkyou6781/mkyou6781.github.io/README.md

 * Internship at Multifunctional Materials Design research group, Aalto University (Helsinki, Finland) July 2023 - September 2023

-I researched hierarchically porous biomaterial-based acoustic absorbents.
 I studied the sound absorption of pectin cryogels by integrating simple modelling of the material and computational fluid dynamics simulation with Comsol Multiphysics and image processing with ImageJ.
 I presented my work as a poster in the symposium on the Acoustics of Poro-Elastic Materials 2023.

 * Internship at Sony Computer Science Laboratory (Tokyo, Japan) July 2022 - September 2022